I Want a Smart Thermostat but Don't Have a C Wire - What Do I Do?

-When you’re wanting approaches to reduce energy bills, installing a smart thermostat is an intelligent idea.
-These devices learn your temperature preferences and routine and then create an energy-efficient schedule that matches.
-What’s even better is that you can change and watch your settings from nearly anywhere with your phone, whether you’re relaxing in bed or out and about.
-(You might even be able to get a free smart thermostat depending on rebate programs from your utility supplier in Eastland.)
+When you’re wanting ways to reduce energy costs, getting a smart thermostat is a wise idea.
+These devices adjust to your favorite temperatures and routine and then develop an energy-efficient schedule that matches.
+What’s even better is that you can change and watch your settings from almost anywhere with your phone, whether you’re relaxing in bed or on the go.
+(You might even be eligible for a free smart thermostat depending on rebate programs from your utility company in Eastland.)

-Most of the time, hooking up a smart home thermostat with the support of J & J Air Conditioning is a simple task if you have a newer residence.
-But what if your residence is older or doesn’t have the proper wiring?
+In many instances, installing a smart home thermostat with the assistance of J & J Air Conditioning is an uncomplicated task if you have a newer house.
+But what if your house is older or doesn’t have the proper wiring?
 Can you still add a smart thermostat without C wire?
-We’ll help you figure out the process so you can pick the ideal thermostat and get energy savings for many years.
+We’ll help you demystify the process so you can choose the recommended thermostat and enjoy energy savings for years to come.

 What Is a C Wire and What Does It Do on a Thermostat?

-Many programmable thermostats run on batteries.
-When you’re upgrading to a smart thermostat, you’ll find that many require a C wire, or common wire, for power.
-If you don’t use this wire, your new thermostat might cause your heating and cooling system to have malfunctions.
+Most programmable thermostats run on batteries.
+When you’re making the move to a smart thermostat, you’ll find that many require a C wire, or common wire, for power.
+If you don’t have this wire, your new thermostat may cause your heating and cooling system to have malfunctions.

 1. Cut power to the thermostat at the breaker.

-2. Pull off the thermostat and check the wiring.
+2. Pull off the thermostat and find the wiring.

-3. If there are five or six multicolored wires, you have what’s required for a smart thermostat.
-You might be wondering what color is the C wire on a thermostat—and the answer to that is usually blue.
+3. If there are five or six multicolored wires, you have what you need for a smart thermostat.
+You might be pondering what color is the C wire on a thermostat—and the answer to that is often blue.

 4. If there are three or four thin multicolored wires, you’re nearly there.
-Check the C wire isn’t hidden within the wall.
-If you can’t find one, we may be able to add one for you or you may be able to use your new thermostat without one.
+Ensure the C wire isn’t hidden in the wall.
+If you can’t find one, we may be able to put in one for you or you may be able to operate your new thermostat without one.

 5. If you have two thick wires, you may be able to use a smart thermostat with an adaptor designed for high-voltage systems.
 Or you may be able to install a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring is incompatible and you don’t want to install new wiring.